-Cooling off periods can be allowed after one-off incidents which do not pose an ongoing risk.
 Cooling off periods should last for 48 hours maximum UNLESS there is a risk of harm to student or others.
 This should be logged in student comments on ProMonitor.

-Student suspensions can be agreed at Curriculum Area Manager (CAM) level where there is a risk of harm to student or others - a safeguarding risk assessment must be completed to determine this.
-This must be logged as a Disciplinary Suspension meeting on promonitor.
+Student suspensions lasting longer than 48 hours can be agreed at Curriculum Area Manager (CAM) level where there is a risk of harm to student or others - a Safeguarding Risk Assessment must be completed with the safeguarding team to determine this.